 Last week saw the kick-off meeting for stakeholders of the SCIP database held by the European Chemicals Agency ECHA.
 The agency gave insights into the database set-up with possible access points for data submission either via a web application or via an interface to the IUCLID software.
 It was clearly stated however that there will be no export of data from the interface as well as no bulk upload of data. iPoint will continue to participate in the regular stakeholder meeting with ECHA.
 Once more details are known on the SCIP database prototype, iPoint is going to work on a way for iPoint Compliance customers to fulfil their reporting requirements in an easy and effective way.

-carbon footprint carbon footprinting China circular economy climate change compliance customer-driven sustainability echa ecodesign eco label ecological footprint efficiency energy efficiency environmental product declaration green economy green growth greenhouse gas reduction ipoint suite LCA LCA Databases life cycle assessment life cycle inventory material efficiency material flow analysis material flow cost accounting Process Optimization product carbon footprint REACH recycling renewable energy renewable heat resource efficiency resource productivity SCIP studies sufficiency supply chain survey sustainability sustainability reporting sustainable development sustainable transport transparency trends Umberto
+automotive blockchain carbon footprint carbon footprinting circular economy climate change compliance customer-driven sustainability digital product passport echa ecodesign eco label ecological footprint efficiency energy efficiency environmental product declaration green economy greenhouse gas reduction ipoint suite LCA LCA Databases life cycle assessment life cycle inventory material efficiency material flow analysis material flow cost accounting Process Optimization product carbon footprint REACH renewable energy renewable heat research resource efficiency resource productivity SCIP studies study sufficiency supply chain survey sustainability sustainable development transparency trends Umberto